-You should keep the session short, especially at first.
+You should keep the initial handling sessions short, especially at first.
 You don’t want to stress out your guinea pig, as it can discourage them from wanting to be held again.
 You should hold them frequently, however.
 Daily sessions will allow them to warm up to you over time.

 8. Supervise Children

 You should always supervise children when they are holding guinea pigs.
 Children don’t always know how to hold guinea pigs properly, which can cause serious injuries.
 Children should always sit while holding the guinea pig.
-They shouldn’t be allowed to carry the animal from room to room, as this can cause more severe injuries.
+They shouldn’t be allowed to carry the animal from room to room without your supervision.